-Religion classes are important because children have questions about life, the different religions and religious beliefs.
+Religion classes are important because students have questions about life, the different religions and religious beliefs.
 Protestant Education allows time and space for these questions and its contents have relevance for other school subjects.
-All children may attend Religion class, regardless of their church or religious affiliation.
-All children have questions about God.
+All students may attend Religion class, regardless of their church or religious affiliation.

-In Religion class, pupils speak about their own experiences: what makes them happy, sad or hurt and what gives them hope and comforts them.
+In Religion class, students speak about their own experiences: what makes them happy, sad or hurt and what gives them hope and comforts them.
 They are given time to ask questions important to them and look for answers as a group.
-The linguistic skills and creativity of the children is promoted by their exploration of these themes and the old texts of the Bible.
+The linguistic skills and creativity of the students is promoted by their exploration of these themes and the old texts of the Bible.

 Information on the curriculum: www.ekbo.de

 This post is also available in: Deutsch